FurkanCsk/OnlineShoppingApp-Multiple-Layered-Asp.Net-Api-Project/README.md

+# Multiple Layered ASP.NET API Project - Online Shopping Platform

 ## Project Overview

 This project is an ASP.NET Core Web API developed for an online shopping platform.
 The project is built with a multi-layered architecture using the Entity Framework Code First approach.

+## Technologies Used

+- **ASP.NET Core**: The framework used for building the web API.
+- **Entity Framework Core**: Used for database interactions with a Code First approach.
+- **JWT (JSON Web Token)**: For authorization and secure token management.
+- **ASP.NET Core Identity**: For user authentication and management.
+- **Dependency Injection**: To manage service lifetimes and dependencies.
+- **Middleware**: Custom middleware for logging and request management.
+- **Model Validation**: To ensure data integrity and validity.
+- **Global Exception Handling**: For centralized error management.

 ## Project Requirements